 It’s possible to reach this trailhead by public bus to the Chimborazo park entrance, then a 3-hour hike or taxi.
-Yet it’s much more convenient to pursue this hike as part of a tour from Riobamba.
-Biking tours down Chimborazo allow time for this day hike.
+Yet it’s much more convenient to pursue this hike as part of a day tour from Riobamba.
+A hike-and-bike tour of Chimborazo allows time for this day hike.
 More on that below.

 Mountain Biking Chimborazo!

-Mountain Biking down Chimborazo is an ultimate thrill to pursue down the volcano!
-From Refugio Carrel, there is a series of single track and rural roadways that wind down the rocky mountainside while offering sweeping views of Chimborazo much of the way down.
+Mountain Biking down Chimborazo is the ultimate thrill to pursue down the volcano!
+From Refugio Carrel, there is a series of single-track and rural roadways that wind down the rocky mountainside while offering sweeping views of Chimborazo much of the way down.

 There are a few different biking operators in Riobamba.
 We went with and recommend ProBici.
 We found that the other tour operators tend to use the roadway down Chimborazo.
 Yet ProBici’s route takes a more off-road approach to make use of Chimborazo’s fun mountain biking trails.
 They’ve also been doing this for 25 years, use quality bikes, and have a vetted track record of great reviews.